A Sacred Pilgrimage to Empower the Divine Feminine

 February 25th – March 8th, 2019

-Are you feeling disconnected from your full self and your own power?
+Are you feeling disconnected from your full empowerment?
 Are you looking for the way to feel the sacred nature of your wholeness, your sensuality, your agency, your aliveness in each cell?
 Do you want to feel more connected to the Earth and your sense of purpose in all you do?

 The Dakini or female ‘Skydancer’ deity comes to those who need to make a big change or while they are already in transition as a guide.
 She may also show up to help clear the way at anytime you need some extra support.
 She’s a fierce, protective force for loving transformation.
 Vajra Yogini herself is recognized as the embodiment of the masculine and feminine qualities (or yin and yang) in a female deity who doesn’t ever need a male to feel her wholeness.
 She is complete, wildly alive and free in herself as a healer, dancer, creatress who uses her sexual energy to empower herself and others.
 I learned her dance through studying Charya Nritya, the Newari or local Nepalese cultural tantric dance form.
 And I found myself going to all of her incredibly gorgeous ancient sacred sites around Kathmandu.
 Her pilgrimage sites surround the city, guarding the capital of Nepal.
 Each site brought me a greater understanding and knowing of who she is within me and guided me towards my own healing while learning how to be of greater service to others in my wholeness.

 While this journey was deeply transformative for me while I was abroad, it has been in the integration work over the last three years that I’ve been able to live the lessons more and more each day.
 That has included further developing my awareness and healing work.
 I’ve done this through studying somatic movement therapy, bringing a deeper embodiment to my energetic healing practice as well as my spiritual values into every part of my life while living at and running a transformational retreat center in dance community in Western